 You can use the dropdown filter above the chart to filter index results by whether or not they are included in a sitemap.
 The following options are available:

 - All known pages [Default] - Show all URLs known to Google, whether or not they are listed in a sitemap.

 - Specific sitemap URL - Show only URLs listed in a specific sitemap that was submitted using this report.
 This includes any URLs in nested sitemaps.

 A URL is considered to submitted by a sitemap even if it was also discovered through some other mechanism (for example, by organic crawling from another page).

-Clicking on a row in the summary page will take to you a details view for that status + reason combination.
+Click on a row in the summary page to open a details page for URLs on that site with the same issue or status.
 You can see details about the chosen issue by clicking Learn more on the details page.

 The graph on this page shows the count of affected pages over time.